 This Egg Salad Cup recipe is a unique way of adding flavour and texture.

 9. Canned salmon (sustainable varieties)

 Salmon is a rich source of omega 3 fatty acids which is great for a pregnancy or breastfeeding diet in assisting in the development of the brains and eyes for babies.
 For the rest of the population it is also important with its additional anti-inflammatory properties.

 Choosing canned salmon rather than fresh salmon gives you a cheaper option to work with the added convenience.
 Choose sustainably source brands.

 Bulk buy fruits are a great way to purchase fruit cheaply.
 In the cooler months stew off some of the fruits and store in the fridge or freezer for later.
 In the summer months, you can stew them off or freeze them whole to make into delicious and healthy ice cream treats for the family or add them to a Healthy Mummy Smoothie to make it extra creamy.

-The Winter round of the 28 Day Weight Loss Challenge starts May 29 – with ALL meals designed to help you lose weight this Winter in an affordable way!
+With the 28 Day Weight Loss Challenge ALL meals are designed to help you lose weight this Winter in an affordable way!